QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Preliminaries

-Crucially, this detection capability relies entirely on the fine-grained alignment between region and text embeddings.
-If extreme low-bit quantization distorts this embedding space, it catastrophically degrades both the fine-grained vision-language alignment and inter-region relational structures, severely impairing classification performance.
-Resolving these multi-dimensional distortions is the primary motivation behind our proposed CR-QAT framework.
+Crucially, the open-vocabulary detection capability relies heavily on the fine-grained alignment between region and text embeddings.
+Extremely low-bit quantization distorts this embedding space, degrading both cross-modal and intra-modal alignments and consequently impairing classification.
+Preserving these alignments under such quantization is the central motivation for QATMA.